cornerman/py3status-wiki/Write-your-own-modules.md

 * by renaming your modules' files

 ### ordering, behind the hood
-The main thing to understand is that your modules' output are -in an alphabetically respecting turn- inserted in a list based on the index position they returned.
+The main thing to understand is that your modules' output are - in an alphabetically respecting turn - inserted in a list based on the index position they returned.
 * **the index position** parameter returned by your methods specify the position you're wishing your output to be placed in that list.
 * **the first (top left) one element of a list is index 0**.
 * if two methods specify the same index position, they'll be ordered alphabetically.